Learning Outcomes

 Conclusion

 The default position in equity is that trustees must act without payment, reflecting the core fiduciary duty not to profit from the trust.
 However, practicalities and the need for professional management mean exceptions are necessary.
 Authorisation can come from the trust instrument itself, statute (primarily the Trustee Act 2000 for professional trustees and trust corporations), unanimous consent from sui juris beneficiaries, or a court order.
-Understanding these distinct routes to entitlement is essential for advising on trust administration and tackling SQE1 scenarios.
+Each route has conditions and limits: charging clauses are construed strictly; statutory rights require co‑trustee consent and a silent instrument; beneficiary consent must be informed, unanimous and capable; and court awards of remuneration are exceptional.
+Understanding these distinct routes to entitlement, and the related rules on reimbursement and incidental profits, is essential for advising on trust administration and tackling SQE1 scenarios.

 Key Point Checklist